plusqo-exchange-platform/RESTful-API/README.md

 ### **Private API**

 Requires the use of an authorization and is available only by using a `POST` request and `GET` request.
 To access this API requires authentication and you **must use `POST` methods**.
-API keys can be obtained in your account once you have registered to be a trader in [PlusQO Trading Exchange.](https://trading.plusqo.io)
+API keys can be obtained in your account once you have registered to be a trader in [PLUSQO Trading Exchange.](https://trading.plusqo.io)

 __***Authorization***__
 <br/>Authorization is done via sending two headers: